 Revised utility allowances will be applied to a family’s rent and subsidy calculations at the first annual reexamination after the allowance is adopted.

-11-I.G.
+11-I.H.
 NOTIFICATION OF NEW FAMILY SHARE AND HAP AMOUNT

 The WMHA must notify the owner and family of any changes in the amount of the HAP payment [HUD-52641, HAP Contract].
 The notice must include the following information [HCV GB, p.
 12-6]: